 “Switching to FoIP may change how these rules apply to you.”

 If your company has been operating within the same space for a long time, you should know your industry’s regulatory standards quite well.
-However, if you’ve been used to a legacy fax machine, switching to FoIP fax may change how these rules apply to you.
+However, if you’ve been used to a legacy fax machine, switching to FoIP computer fax solutions may change how these rules apply to you.
 Perhaps the best example of this is the debacle the administrators at financial firm Craig Scott Capital, LLC ran into.

 In an official report detailing the incident, Secretary of the Securities and Exchange Commission, Brent J. Fields, stated that the problem began in January 2012.
 Craig Scott Capital employees had begun using an eFax solution to communicate with customers and other outside partners.
 When such a system is set up, a company is given the option to let employees sign up for the service using their work email address.
 The reason a work-related email is necessary is that it gives officials more control over the flow of information.